Engaging Offshore Workers: 5 Best Practices for International Compliance

 Fiction: Engaging offshore remote workers eliminates any need for work visas or other work authorization documents.

-All workers will need to prove they are legally eligible to accept and perform work in the U.S. The type of documentation needed will depend on an individual worker’s specific citizenship or immigration status.
+All workers must demonstrate their legal eligibility to accept and perform work in the U.S. The type of documentation needed will depend on an individual worker’s specific citizenship or immigration status.

 - A machine-readable immigrant visa (MRIV)

-- A U.S. Citizenship and Immigration Services (USCIS)-issued Employment Authorization card; and
+- A U.S. Citizenship and Immigration Services (USCIS)-issued Employment Authorization card

 3. Determine Data Privacy Considerations & Obligations

 Fact: Employers and agencies hiring or engaging offshore workers need to consider both contractual and legal obligations and risks related to data privacy.
-It is helpful to ponder the questions below related to both contracts
+It’s beneficialto consider the questions below related to both contracts and applicable laws.

 Contracts